Writing Stored Procedures in Python¶

 If you see an error when attempting to accept the terms of service, your user profile might be missing a first name, last name, or email address.
 If you have an administrator role, refer to Setting User Details and Preferences to update your profile using Snowsight.
 Otherwise, contact an administrator to update your account.

 If you don’t acknowledge the Snowflake Third Party Terms as described above, you can still use stored procedures, but with these limitations:

 You can’t use any third-party packages from Anaconda.

 You can still specify Snowpark Python as a package in a stored procedure, but you can’t specify a specific version.

 Displaying and Using Packages¶

-You can also display all packages available and their version information by querying the PACKAGES view in the Information Schema.
+You can display all available packages and their version information by querying the PACKAGES view in the Information Schema:

 select * from information_schema.packages where language = 'python';

 For more information, see Using Third-Party Packages in the Snowflake Python UDF documentation.